ThomWilliams/new-portfolio-tew/README.md

 ## Installing / Getting started

 Hosted by Github Pages.
 The application loads in the web browser.
-All files available to clone / download from Thom Willims' GitHub repo.
+Repo available to clone / download from Thom Willims' GitHub repo.

 ### Initial Configuration